Malabar District

 The city of Kozhikode was the capital of Malabar.
 Malabar was divided into North Malabar and South Malabar in 1793 for administrative convenience, with their regional headquarters at Thalassery and Cherpulassery (Later changed to Ottapalam) respectively.
 During the British rule, Malabar's chief importance lay in its production of Malabar pepper, coconut, and tiles.
 In the old administrative records of the Madras Presidency, it is recorded that the most remarkable plantation owned by Government in the erstwhile Madras Presidency was the Teak plantation at Nilambur planted in 1844.
 The District of Malabar and the ports at Beypore and Fort Kochi had some sort of importance in the erstwhile Madras Presidency as it was one of the two districts of the Presidency that lies on the Western Malabar Coast, thus accessing the marine route through Arabian Sea.
 The first railway line of Kerala from Tirur to Beypore in 1861 was laid for it.
 The work Malabar Manual (1887) authored by William Logan in two volumes explains the characteristics of Malabar.

 The district lay between the Arabian Sea on the west, South Canara District on the north, the Western Ghats (the princely states of Coorg and Mysore, and Nilgiris and Coimbatore districts) to the east, and the princely state of Cochin to the south.
 The district covered an area of 15027 km2, and extended 233 km along the coast and 40–120 km inland.
-The name Mala-bar means the "hillside slopes".

-All the major pre-independence political parties of Kerala such as the Indian National Congress, Communist Party of India (CPI), and Muslim League started their functioning in Kerala at Malabar District as a part of the freedom struggle.
-Kerala Pradesh Congress Committee was formed in 1921 at Ottapalam, on the bank of river Bharathappuzha.
-In July 1937, a clandestine meeting of the Congress Socialist Party, which was the political party formed by socialists of Congress, was held at Calicut.
+All the major pre-independence political parties of Kerala such as the INC and CPI started their functioning in Kerala at Malabar District as a part of the freedom struggle.
+KPCC was formed in 1921 at Ottapalam, on the bank of river Bharathappuzha.
+In July 1937, a clandestine meeting of the CSP, which was the political party formed by socialists of Congress, was held at Calicut.
 The CPI in Kerala was formed on 31 December 1939 with the Pinarayi Conference, held near Thalassery.
-It was the erstwhile leaders of Congress Socialist Party, such as E. M. S. Namboodiripad and A. K. Gopalan, who formed the CPI branch in Kerala.
-The Muslim League was also formed in the 1930s, on a meeting held at Thalassery.
+It was the erstwhile leaders of Congress Socialist Party, such as P. Krishna Pillai, K. Damodaran, E. M. S. Namboodiripad, who formed the CPI branch in Kerala.
+The Indian Union Muslim League was also formed in the 1930s, on a meeting held at Thalassery.